mwikstrom/scripthost-iframe/docs/scripthost-iframe.setupiframe.md

 ## setupIFrame() function

-Setup the current environment as an inline scripthost bridge backend
+Setup the current environment as an inline scripthost sandbox

 <b>Signature:</b>